N03-V/Project1/README.md

 A simple notes app where users can make public and private notes.
 Used for showing security flaws.

+Please run this in a virtual environment, instructions are in my essay.

 <pre>
 Existing users: